overthesun/simoc/docs/developer/git.rst

 Each pull request should be self-contained and address a single issue (usually by either adding a feature or fixing a bug).
 After a PR is merged, the code should still run without errors.
-Incomplete and work-in-progress PRs can be marked as drafts and shouldn't be merged, unless they are part of a :ref:`Feature branch <feature-branches>`.
+Incomplete and work-in-progress PRs can be marked as drafts and should not be merged, unless they are part of a :ref:`Feature branch <feature-branches>`.

 Each pull request can contain multiple commits.
 It is possible